snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_mobile/_index.md

 {{</mermaid >}}

-Get started with sending e-commerce action events using the JavaScript tracker.
-The tracking API is made to be simple, understandable, and feel familiar with other Snowplow tracking solutions
+Get started with sending e-commerce action events using the Android and iOS trackers.
+The tracking API is very similar to that of the JavaScript trackers.

-Once set-up, you will be able to send a full set of e-commerce action data to your Snowplow pipeline.
+Once set up, you will be able to send a full set of e-commerce action data to your Snowplow pipeline.